jacebenson/jace.pro/content/post/2017-09-26-logtail/index.md

 ---
-aliases:
-- '/General/Logtail-a-node-in-Servicenow/'
-- '/2017-09-26-logtail/'
-date: '2017-09-26'
-keywords:
-- tail
-- logtail
-- node
-layout: post
-tags:
-- black boxed
-- glideajax
-- logs
-- undocumented
-title: Logtail a node in Servicenow
+title: "Logtail a node in Servicenow"
+subtitle: "Have you ever wanted to look at your logs, like all your logs but didn't want to have to search the syslog table, or need to watch the node log but don't want to search it.
+A way has been found."
+summary: "Tailing logs can be really useful for quick debugging.
+This is undocumented."
-authors: ["jace"]
+authors: ['jace']
+date: 2017-09-26T20:25:56-05:00
+#lastmod: 2019-09-07T23:25:56-05:00
+featured: false
+draft: false
+projects: []
 ---

-Have you ever wanted to look at your logs, like all your logs but didn't want to have to search the syslog table, or need to watch the node log but don't want to search it.
-A way has been found.

 Point your browser to `/channel.do?sysparm_channel=logtail`

 What does this load?